razaghimahdi/Shopping-By-KMP/README.md

-# Shoping-By-KMP (Compose Multiplatform mobile application)
+# Shoping-By-KMP (Compose Multiplatform application)

 Welcome to the documentation for the Jetpack Compose Multiplatform Shopping Application!
 This is a cross-platform application that is built using Jetpack Compose Multiplatform, a declarative framework for sharing UIs across multiple platforms with Kotlin.